ivan-kleshnin/react-safe/README.md

 instead.
 So it kinda spams the vision with irrelevant signals of *false danger* decreasing the capability to notice real threats.

+### A warning

+The programmer must understand that using this package does not relieve him of the need to check the data transmitted as children for the presence of a code that can be used to conduct an XSS attack.

 ## Examples

 #### React (vanilla)